-- Disclaimer: If an absentee certificate is missing the witness's printed name, the clerk should decide how to proceed because the Commission does not have a statutory role in receiving and accepting ballots from electors.
+- d.
+The Absentee Ballot Log (EL-124) is sent to the polling place with the absentee ballots on Election Day. - 8.
+An absentee ballot is marked by an absent voter, and sealed in an Absentee Ballot Certificate Envelope (EL-122).
+The Absentee Ballot Certificate Envelope (EL-122) is then completed and signed by the absentee voter, witnessed by an adult U.S. Citizen, and mailed or delivered in person to the office of the municipal clerk.
+Wis.
+Stat. § 6.87(4)(b); Teigen v.
+Wis.
+Elections Comm'n, 2022 WI 64, 403 Wis.
+2d 607, 976 N.W.2d 519.
+Note: The witness for absentee ballots completed by Military, Permanent and Temporary Overseas voters, must be an adult, but does not have to be a U.S. Citizen. - a.
+The witness must include their address.
+Note: The WEC may issue and distribute its guidance regarding the definition of 'address.'
+White v.
+WEC, (2022CV001008).
+See "Voter Correction of Incomplete Absentee Certificate Envelopes" on page 88. - b.
+The witness must include their printed name If an absentee certificate is missing the witness's printed name, the clerk should decide how to proceed.
 If a clerk receives an absentee ballot with an improperly completed certificate, § 6.87(9) states that they may return the ballot to the elector whenever time permits the elector to correct the defect.
-A ballot may also be rejected under § 6.88(3)(b) if the "certification is insufficient."
+A ballot may also be set aside for rejection under § 6.88(3)(b) if the "certification is insufficient."
 Statute directs that the absentee ballot certificate language appear in "substantially" the form listed in § 6.87(2), which includes a field for a witness's printed name, in addition to their signature.
-A clerk should determine whether a missing witness printed address renders the certification "insufficient" when determining if they should take action under § 6.88(3)(b).
-See also "Voter Correction of Incomplete Absentee Certificate Envelopes on page XX." - a.
-Litigation Note: On July 20, 2023, a complaint was filed in the inatter of Priorities USA et al v.
+A clerk should determine whether a missing witness printed name renders the certification "insufficient" when determining if they should take action under § 6.88(3)(b).
+See also "Voter Correction of Incomplete Absentee Certificate Envelopes on page 88." - a.
+Litigation Note: On July 20, 2023, a complaint was filed in the matter of Priorities USA et al v.
 Wis.
 Elections Comm'n (2023CV001900) in Dane County.
 The complaint seeks declaratory judgment that the witness requirement for absentee voting is invalid.
 As of December 2023, no judgement or order has been entered on the merits of this litigation.
 The Priorities USA matter is still being litigated, and this section of the manual will be updated and/or supplemented consistent with further updates in that case, if any.